Allergy Testing in Rockwall, Forney & Wylie

 Intradermal skin tests are most useful for testing for:

 - Insect bite allergies

 - Food allergies

 A RAST test uses a sample of the patient’s blood to test for allergens.
 RAST stands for radioimmunoassay test, and its purpose is to detect specific antibodies to suspected or known allergens to help guide a diagnosis.
-For RAST tests, your allergy specialist carefully extracts a small amount of blood, which is then tested in a laboratory.
+For RAST tests, your allergy doctor carefully extracts a small amount of blood, which is then tested in a laboratory.